JoshLocke/FS-Laws/An Amendment to Prevent Inactivity In The Clerk's Office.md

 &nbsp;&nbsp;&nbsp; (b) Section VII of "A Joint Resolution to Regulate the Appointment and Duty of the Clerks of Congress" shall now state:

 **“The Clerk of the Senate may be removed at any time by the President of The Senate, or with a simple majority vote of the Senate“**

+&nbsp;&nbsp;&nbsp; (c) Section VI of "A Joint Resolution to Regulate the Appointment and Duty of the Clerks of Congress" currently states:

+“The Clerk of the House may be removed with a simple majority vote of the House.“

+&nbsp;&nbsp;&nbsp; (d) Section VI of "A Joint Resolution to Regulate the Appointment and Duty of the Clerks of Congress" shall now state:

+**“The Clerk of the House may be removed at any time by the Speaker of The House, or with a simple majority vote of the Senate“**